wfs/sdc-project-3-behavioural-cloning/README.md

 ---

+The goal was to take the [Udacity car simulator](https://github.com/udacity/self-driving-car-sim) and initial data and create an autonomous agent that successfully drives Training Track 1 (flat, bright, meandering turns).
+This was similar to the open-source competition that our [ai-world-car team](https://medium.com/@andrew.d.wilkie/self-driving-car-engineer-diary-1-33cf9f8ff1cd) competed in last year.
+The real test was to see if your model generalised to be able to drive the ‘unseen’ Test Track 2 (mountainous, dark, sharp turns).

+---

 **Behavrioal Cloning Project**

-The goals / steps of this project are the following:
+The steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set